 Features are added to products all the time.
 Ensure that your entire staff knows about any new features your products have.
 Try to stay up to date on new features and talk to your clients about if it’s something they should implement.

-Preventing a data breach may be challenging, but having the right policies and procedures in place can help you in the long run.
-Following Chris’ advice on open communication and creating teaching moments can help you and your employees have valuable conversations before something happens to your business — instead of leaving you scrambling after a breach happens.
+Preventing a cyber security incident may be challenging, but having the right policies and procedures in place can help you in the long run.
+Following Chris’ advice on open communication and creating teaching moments can help you and your employees have valuable conversations before something happens to your business — instead of leaving you scrambling after something happens.